williamthom-as/cure/README.md

 [![Gem Version](https://badge.fury.io/rb/cure.svg)](https://badge.fury.io/rb/cure)

 Cure provides a low-code solution for handling a wide range of tasks for importing, validating and manipulating one or more CSV files.
-Unlike other tools, Cure doesn't assume standard formatting and is designed to handle a wide range of challenging scenarios.
+Unlike other tools, Cure doesn't assume standard CSV formatting and is designed to handle a wide range of challenging scenarios.

 The library provides optional hooks for each data processing pipeline phase in: